Learn

 Here are a few other paintings that I created using this layering process:

-This page demonstrates one method of how to paint abstract art in acrylics.
+Remember: This page demonstrates just one method of how to paint abstract art in acrylics.
+There are also many other ways to go about making abstract art.

 You can see more of my abstract paintings on my website, www.thaneeya.com.

-My colorful abstract art can also be purchased on a ton of fun stuff at ShopThaneeya.com!
-Here's just some of my funky abstract goodies:
+My colorful abstract art can also be purchased on a ton of fun stuff at my shop!
+I also have a range of abstract-themed printable coloring pages:

 Click to return to the Abstract Art Table of Contents, where you can...